Table of contents

 Does the SKAG strategy still work?

-Yes, the SKAG strategy used well can produce great results.
-However, it is worth remembering the correct structure of SKAG and the limitations of this method.
-In most cases, SKAG methods should include all ad groups in a single campaign with an appropriate surplus, otherwise advertisers will have micro-budgets in different campaigns.
-This will lead to significant losses and misallocation of budgets.
+Yes, the SKAG strategy, when used well, can produce great results.
+However, it is worth remembering the correct structure of SKAG and its limitations.
+In most cases, SKAG methods should include all ad groups in a single campaign with an appropriate surplus; otherwise, advertisers will have micro-budgets in different campaigns, leading to significant losses and misallocation of budgets.

-Since Google Ads updated its keyword matching concept in 2018, ads with the keywords “gold bars” can also be displayed to users searching for “5g gold bars.”
-The search goal for both users was the same – to find listings for gold, in bars.
+Since Google Ads updated its keyword matching concept in 2018, ads with the keywords „gold bars” can also be displayed to users searching for „5g gold bars.”
+The search goal for both users was the same – finding gold listings, in bars.
 Shifting the main focus of Google Ads to the target of keyword searches created a major challenge for the SKAG campaign.

 On the other hand, even the most experienced copywriters are challenged to create unique ads for SKAG that outperform automated flex ads.